-You will receive a name card at registration to present to the dean when crossing the stage.
+You will receive a name card at registration Saturday morning in Franklin Patterson Hall beginning at 9:00 a.m. to present to the dean when crossing the stage.
 Do not change or exchange your card.
 If you have a concern about the pronunciation of your name, someone will be at the registration table to assist you.
 Make sure you have your name card with you at all times.

 An usher will indicate when each row is to go up to the stage.
 Make sure you have your name card with you.
 You will be guided to the entering side of the stage.
 Staff will give your name card to the dean of faculty, who will read your name and prompt you to cross the stage.
 Stand on the marked spot on the stage (an "X") to meet the President.
 After the President congratulates you, you will leave the stage on the other side and go directly back to your seat.
 Graduating students must be in their seats after all the names are read, so degrees can be conferred by the President.
 The commencement ceremony is over at this point, and you may leave to meet your families and friends.

-Diplomas will be digital this year and will be handled by the Office of the Dean of Faculty.
+Diplomas are digital and are handled by the Office of the Dean of Faculty.
 To receive a diploma, you must not have any holds on your account (e.g., overdue library materials, unpaid balance on your student account, etc.).
-You should check your student account on TheHub to confirm if you have a balance due, and, if possible, be sure to settle your student account by Friday, May 19, at noon.
+You should check your student account on TheHub to confirm if you have a balance due, and, if possible, be sure to settle your student account by the Friday before Commencement, at noon.
 After Commencement, you will receive an email from Parchment asking you to claim your digital diploma as well as verify the address you want your actual diploma mailed to.

 If you have a question about a library hold, please contact Suzanne Karanakis (413.559.5762 or smkLO@hampshire.edu).
 Questions about holds from the business office should be directed to the Student Accounts Office.
 Please note that diploma holds cannot be cleared on the date of Commencement.